You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 factors like speed, engine load and temperature, etc. They control fuel injection, spark timing, etc.

-- The Software area contains the executable program code.
+- The Firmware area contains the executable program code.

 You should normally not overwrite this area except you know exactly what you are doing.